Workers’ Compensation Death Benefits in Michigan: Who Can Collect?

 Call us at (855) 221-2667, or fill out our free consultation form.

-Our work comp lawyers have been protecting people injured on the job for more than 35 years, and we can make sure you receive all of the survivors loss benefits you’re entitled.
+Our work comp lawyers have been protecting people injured on the job for more than 35 years, and we can make sure you receive all of the workers’ compensation death benefits in Michigan you’re entitled.